Last updated on October 27th, 2023 at 14:38

 While it is not for me to discuss or debate the health benefits (discuss that with your doctor).
 This company, Kiva Confections, makes it easy for you to get your CBD if you are tired of those gummy bears or tincture drops with their chocolate covered beans with cannabis extract added to their recipe.

-Enjoy a mocha come cannabis crunch with each bite.
+Enjoy a mocha and cannabis crunch with each bite.

 These delights are made with Tanzanian coffee beans and made with a blend of both indica and sativa strains and covered in dark chocolate.